• Instagram Icon

 Submit questions via- http://cac.lakelandgov.net/

 The Pollution Hotline is a means for citizens to quickly and easily report illicit discharges observed within the City of Lakeland.
-This phone number is directly routed to the Lakes & Stormwater division to enable a quick response to the incident for the purpose of preventing pollution.
+Please call 863-834-3300 and press 3 to reach the Lakes & Stormwater Division directly.
+This will enable a quick response to the incident for the purpose of preventing pollution.

 All the storm drains within the City of Lakeland drain directly to one of our lakes, ponds, or wetland areas.